-Regardless of the role you’re hiring for, job descriptions typically have the same structure:
+Regardless of the sales representative job you’re hiring for, the description typically has the same structure:

 - Company info